ucdavis-bioinformatics-training/ucdavis-bioinformatics-training_snakemake/snakemake/snakemake_intro.md

         <img src="dag.svg" alt="dag" height="500px" width="300px"/>

+---

-5. A few extra notes:
+## A few extra notes:
    - The default file that snakemake looks for in the current working directory is the `snakefile`.
 If you would like to override that you can specify it following the `-s`
         - `snakemake -s snakefile.py`
         - I like to keep the .py on my snakefiles so IDEs can generally interpret the python that is there.
-    - Always helpful to use the --dry-run prior to running workflows!
+   - Always helpful to use the `--dry-run` prior to running workflows!